-Course Prerequisites
+Course Requisites

-Students must comply with the College requirements stipulating that courses may not be taken until all prerequisites have been met.
-There are occasions when exceptions may be deemed desirable and appropriate, but the instructor and Associate Dean must approve such exceptions.
-Instructors should state clearly the prerequisite of the course at the initial class meeting.
+Students must comply with the College requirements stipulating that courses may not be taken until all requisites have been met.
+There are occasions when exceptions may be deemed desirable and appropriate, but the instructor and Dean/Associate Dean must approve such exceptions.
+Instructors should state clearly the requisite of the course at the initial class meeting.
 Students not eligible for the course should be sent to the Office of Academic Advising immediately to process a schedule change.